readytensor/rt-datasets-multiclass-classification/README.md

 Note again that the main files for all the datasets are in the `./datasets/processed` folder.

-The following sections provide more information for each of the datasets.

 ---

 ## Datasets

-The following is the list of datasets along with a brief description for each and its attribution:
+The following sections provide more information for each of the datasets.

 ---